-Most of my private offerings are shared in a spontaneous and selfless manner, and commonly take place in ephemeral spaces infused with a wandering spirit.
+Most of Raphaël‘s offerings are shared in a spontaneous and selfless manner, and commonly take place in ephemeral spaces infused with a wandering spirit.
 They are a reflection of his journey with tea and its multifaceted heritage and traditions, and additionally aim to be accessible as well as educational.
-This catalyst allows me to craft organic refuges that are conducive to the introduction of tea to fellow human beings, while inviting them to explore and cultivate the slow silences that color the practice of tea.
+This catalyst allows him to craft organic refuges that are conducive to the introduction of tea to fellow human beings, while inviting them to explore and cultivate the slow silences that color the practice of tea.
 Those sharing sessions and ceremonies are also a way to express his gratitude and honor this leaf as well as the essence, depth, and richness of its boundless teachings.

 Scheduled public events related to these offerings will be announced on this dedicated page.
 All public events are offered on a donation basis.
 For those looking to book Le cerf-volant’s tea services for a private event, please feel free to get in touch with Raphaël directly.

 Gōng Fu Chá 工夫茶 – Taiwanese Gān Pào 乾泡 (Dry Pouring) Style

 Le cerf-volant’s signature offering